jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (1) Where a liable person is in receipt of source deduction payments from 2 or more employers, the Commissioner may— (a) Treat any one of the employers as the only employer for the purposes of this Part of this Act; or (b) Apply this Part of this Act in relation to any 2 or more of the employers with such modifications as the Commissioner considers appropriate, being modifications made for the purpose of ensuring that the amounts collected under this Part in relation to the liability are, in the aggregate, the same as those that would be collected in relation to the liability if the liable person had only one employer.
-(2) Without limiting the generality of subsection (1)(b), where a liable person has more than 1 employer, the Commissioner may, under that subsection and on the request of the liable person, disregard, and instruct an employer of the liable person, or a PAYE intermediary for the employer, to disregard, the provisions of section 165(1) provided that the total deductions made under deduction notices by all employers of the liable person and all PAYE intermediaries must not reduce the person's total net earnings in respect of a pay period to an amount that is less than 60% of the residue that remains after deducting from the source deduction payments the amount of any tax deductions made under the PAYE rules of the Income Tax Act 2004.
+(2) Without limiting the generality of subsection (1)(b), where a liable person has more than 1 employer, the Commissioner may, under that subsection and on the request of the liable person, disregard, and instruct an employer of the liable person, or a PAYE intermediary for the employer, to disregard, the provisions of section 165(1) provided that the total deductions made under deduction notices by all employers of the liable person and all PAYE intermediaries must not reduce the person's total net earnings in respect of a pay period to an amount that is less than 60% of the residue that remains after deducting from the source deduction payments the amount of any tax withheld under the PAYE rules of the Income Tax Act 2007.
 (3) In this section, PAYE intermediary has the same meaning as in section OB 1 of the Income Tax Act 1994.

 ### 167 Deductions to be held on trust